 Surprisingly, they gained massive value during the last week of May following a mention on the WSB forum.
 WSB members made the #SaveAMC hashtag viral on different social media websites.

-AMC stock price went from $13.68 on May 24 to $62.55 on June 2; a surge of more than 300 percent in less than ten days.
-Retail investors on WSB accumulated AMC shares in large quantities; forcing hedge funds to close their short positions.
+AMC stock price went from $13.68 on May 24 to $62.55 on June 2, a more than 300 percent surge in less than ten days.
+Retail investors on WSB accumulated AMC shares in large quantities, forcing hedge funds to close their short positions.
 As a result, AMC stock gained massive value over the past couple of weeks.

 AMC capitalized on the inflated stock price by selling 8.5 million shares on June 2 for $230.5 million.
 The move sent AMC shares down nearly 18 percent in the previous trading session.

-Like the rest of BANG stocks, AMC shares are also highly volatile.
+Like the rest of the BANG stocks, AMC shares are also highly volatile.
 Trading was halted several times over the last week as retail investors bought the stock in large volume.
-Despite the recent rally, industry experts believe that AMC stock should be less than $5.
+Industry experts believe AMC stock should be less than $5 despite the recent rally.

 The latest AMC trading frenzy is another example of individual investors trying to pump the prices of low-valued stocks by collaborating on platforms like Reddit and Twitter.
-A lot of the motivation for retail traders buying $AMC comes from their mission to hurt professional investment firms that have bets again such firms in the hope of making money when they fail.
+Much of the motivation for retail traders buying $AMC comes from their mission to hurt professional investment firms that have bets against such firms in the hope of making money when they fail.
 There is very much an us versus them mentality, especially on Fintwit.